-Posts: 7 Country (residing now): United States Country (originally from): United States Children, Ages: Asher, 4 years and Jude, 1 1/2 year Majority Language: American English Minority Language(s): Afrikaans
+Posts: 7 Country (residing now): United States Country (originally from): United States Children, Ages: Asher, 5 years and Jude, 3 years Majority Language: American English Minority Language(s): Afrikaans

 We currently operate in OPOL mode in our home.
 I speak the ML and my husband the ml to the kids.
 But to each other we speak ML (mostly because I can only understand children's level instructions in the ml).
 It's causing some friction, as it's apparent my kids need to see the ml spoken by their father even in my presence (otherwise they also try to respond to him in the ML like I do), but he gets frustrated if he goes solo in ml and I constantly misunderstand him, lol.
 So, do I need to take some lessons and tough it out till I understand more or are there creative ways other couples have dealt with their interpersonal relationship in the bilingual swirl?

 Gosh that's a hard one - although it's nice that your children want their father to speak in the ml!
 If you can work on your own mastery of the ml, I think that would be a great role model for your children!
 Or maybe define key ml 'moments' such as mealtimes - when you will all speak ml together!
 Watching you make mistakes and learn will no doubt be fun for your kids and boost their own confidence too.